h3rald/min/site/contents/reference-lang.md

 > > The default logging level is _notice_.#}

 {#op||loglevel?||{{none}}||{{s}}||
-Returns the current log level (debug, info, notive, warn, error or fatal). #}
+Returns the current log level (debug, info, notice, warn, error or fatal). #}

 {#op||operator||{{q}}||{{a0p}}||
 > Provides a way to define a new operator (symbol, sigil, or typeclass) on the current scope performing additional checks (compared to `define` and `define-sigil`), and automatically mapping inputs and outputs.